 by Kazuo Ishiguro, 2015

-A haunting and melancholic tale set in a mythical post-Arthurian England, populated by ragged peoples, affected by a pervasive amnesia.
+The tale is populated by ragged peoples, affected by a pervasive amnesia.
 Elderly couple Axl and Beatrice abruptly decide to leave their village of damp, hobbit-like underground burrows to visit a son they'd forgotten they had.

-Other characters are inspired by a variety of sources, from Beowulf to Arthur's knight and nephew Sir Gawain, now old and prone to quixotic rants - hinting at the subconscious conflict his code of honor has with the dark means by which he and other knights helped Arthur achieve the current uneasy peace between native Britons and invading Saxons, now occupying villages across the land.
+Simlarly, other characters are inspired by a variety of classical sources, from Beowulf to Arthur's knight and nephew Sir Gawain, now old and prone to quixotic rants - hinting at the subconscious conflict his code of honor has with the dark means by which he and other knights formerly helped Arthur achieve the current uneasy peace between native Britons and invading Saxons, now occupying villages across the land.

 The journey is perilous, encountering roaming ogres and deadly pixies, not to mention soldiers of the local lords, and deadly conflicts within the party itself.